zkoss/zkdoc/zk_component_ref/Intbox.md

 <intbox format="#,##0"/>
 ```

-You can provide a locale to format the number by specify the String
+{% include versionSince\| 8.5.2 %} You can provide a locale to format
-starts with "locale:"
+the number by specify the String starts with "locale:"

 ``` xml
 <intbox format="locale:zh-TW"/>